 Furniture covers.
 Not glamorous, but practical.
 Washable throws on the couch and bed cost $20–$50 and save you from embedded fur in upholstery.
 Toss them in the wash weekly during coat blow.
 Microfiber and tightly-woven fabrics resist fur better than cotton or fleece.

 Sometimes the best move is letting a groomer handle it.
 A professional deshedding session typically costs $60–$80 and includes a bath with deshedding shampoo followed by a thorough blow-dry with a high-velocity dryer.
-That dryer is the real advantage.
-It blasts out loose undercoat far more effectively than any brush.
+That dryer is the real advantage — it blasts out loose undercoat far more effectively than any brush.
+A single session during peak coat blow can remove more fur in 90 minutes than a week of home brushing.

-A few common approaches that sound reasonable but fall short.
+A few strategies that sound reasonable but fall short.

 Shaving the coat.
 Never shave a Shepherd’s double coat.
 It does not reduce shedding.
 The undercoat still grows and sheds.
 Worse, shaving disrupts temperature regulation and sun protection.
 The coat may not grow back correctly.
 The AKC is clear on this: the double coat serves a purpose.

 Supplements alone.
 Omega fatty acid supplements can support coat health, but they will not dramatically reduce shedding in a healthy dog.
+They work best as part of a quality feeding routine, not as a standalone fix.
 If shedding seems excessive beyond normal seasonal patterns, consult your veterinarian.
 It could indicate an underlying health issue.

 Infrequent but intense grooming.
 One long brushing session per week does not match the results of five to ten minutes daily.
 Consistency beats intensity every time with this breed.

-Seasonal shedding, even when it seems extreme, is normal for this breed.
-If you notice bald patches, skin irritation, persistent scratching, or shedding that seems unusual for the time of year, talk to your veterinarian.
-These can indicate allergies, thyroid issues, or other conditions.
+Seasonal shedding, even when it seems extreme, is normal.
+The signs that mean not normal: bald patches, red or inflamed skin, persistent scratching, or shedding that doesn’t follow the spring/fall pattern.
+Those warrant a vet visit — possible allergies, thyroid issues, or external parasites.
 Our Pet Groomer’s breed guide has additional context on what normal Shepherd coat care looks like.

 Disclaimer: Cost estimates are approximations based on publicly available data.
 Actual costs vary significantly by location, provider, and individual circumstances.
 Read full disclaimer →